formester/formester-site/content/blog/what-is-a-form-lets-find-out.md

 **A. Education Forms**

 Education forms are of many types.
-From enrollment forms that welcome new students to course evaluation forms that capture feedback, education forms are an indispensable of academic processes.
+From enrolment forms that welcome new students to course evaluation forms that capture feedback, education forms are an indispensable of academic processes.
 They streamline admissions, facilitate communication, and ensure that the learning journey is as smooth as possible.

 **B. Employment Forms**

 Job applications, HR paperwork, and employee feedback – employment forms are the silent architects of the professional world.
-They help in optimising the hiring processes, document essential details, and contribute to the overall efficiency of human resources management.
+They help in [optimising the hiring processes](https://formester.com/blog/how-online-forms-simplify-employee-onboarding-for-hr/), document essential details, and contribute to the overall efficiency of [human resources management](https://formester.com/blog/6-essential-online-forms-for-hr-professionals/).

 **C. Evaluation Forms**